 Beverly J. Winsch, PhD received her doctorate in Experimental Psychology from the University of Louisville.
 She has more than 25 years of experience in research and program evaluation.
 She served as the lead evaluator of federal and state funded programs and as a key writer for large-scale evaluation proposals during her 15-year tenure with Jefferson County Public Schools (JCPS) in Louisville, Kentucky.
 Past programs for which Dr. Winsch served as the lead investigator focused on student physical fitness, health behaviors, academic performance, teacher professional development, STEM skills, one-to-one technology adoption, mentoring, mental health, and trauma-informed schools.
 Dr. Winsch also served on Kentucky Department of Education accreditation and review teams.
 Most recently, she evaluated the restorative practices initiative for JCPS and is licensed as a trainer by the International Institute of Restorative Practices.
 Prior to joining JCPS, she was a research scientist for 11 years, evaluating newly developed military communication and navigation tools in a simulation-based training environment.
 Currently, she is a consultant and evaluator of the Bounce program which provides trauma-informed training to schools and organizations.

 Anthony M. Zipple, ScD, MBA consults in areas related to the development, implementation, and operation of innovative community mental health services.
 For 30 years, Dr. Zipple has served as a senior executive in large, nationally recognized provider organizations including Vinfen, Thresholds, and Centerstone.
 Dr. Zipple has extensive experience in program areas including evidence-based interventions for people with serious mental illness, opioid addictions treatment, intensive child and family services, and integrated supports for people with intellectual and developmental disabilities.
 He also teaches related university courses and has held positions as full-time professor and senior academic researcher.
 Dr. Zipple received his doctorate in Rehabilitation Counseling from Boston University and his MBA from the University of New Hampshire.
-He is a licensed psychologist and has published more than 65 articles, monographs, and book chapters.
+He is a psychologist and has published more than 65 articles, monographs, and book chapters.
 He has trained and consulted with organizations across the U.S., Pakistan, and Singapore.

 Foundation for a Healthy Kentucky